Hit enter to search or ESC to close

 CONSTELLATION’S METRICS ARE NOT

-Qualitative evaluations and assessing community needs also influence our grantmaking.
+Qualitative evaluations and assessments of community needs are also central to our grantmaking.

 Neither the data we capture nor the formulas we apply are perfect, and the metrics are designed to evolve with additional research and refined calculations.